-Here we are pre-Whole29.5 doing our meal-prep thing:
+Here we are pre-Whole30 doing our meal-prep thing:

-And here I am on stage at Martyr’s in Chicago — telling the story about how Instant PotLuck was born, how I inadvertently became a food blogger, and a few of the passive/aggressive cooking tips from my mother, Bernice.
+And here I am on stage at Martyr’s in Chicago — telling the story about how Instant PotLuck was born, how I lost my “election fat,” and how I inadvertently became a food blogger — plus a few of the passive/aggressive cooking tips from my mother, Bernice.
 Watch the video:

 For those who don’t know what Whole30 is, you can read about it, but basically, it’s no dairy, grains, legumes, or sugar.
 You can eat any protein, veggies, and fruit.
-(Read the do’s and don’ts for the full list.)
+(Read the dos and don’ts for the full list.)
 There’s a rule which says you can have coffee, BUT you must drink it black or with an approved milk such as almond or coconut.
-And no sweetener — not even Stevia.
+And no sweetener.
 This is where I didn’t follow the program exactly and why I call it Whole29.5.
 Let me explain:

 We prepped on 12/31 and started on January 1st, 2019.
 We made amazing, healthy food, texted and/or chatted almost every day as we shared a variety of easy recipes which I’m excited to share with you.
 There are more recipes than those listed below and I will add to the list — but these are a great start and some of our favorites.

 Here we are after Deanna’s show Day 45:

 One of the things I found to be a complete game-changer: condiments.
 I either substituted or began using a variety of new brands and products… and I have to say, there is no reason to stop.
 I will continue to use them.
 Here are the top three that come to mind: